Video Game Addiction

 Get Help Today

 As a parent, you may not even fully understand what they are playing.
-You hear names like Call of Duty, Grand Theft Auto, World of Warcraft, Hearthstone, Minecraft, Dota 2, or League of Legends, but you have no idea how violent, sexually explicit or dangerous the content is on your teen’s developing brain.
+You hear names like Call of Duty, Grand Theft Auto, World of Warcraft, Hearthstone, Minecraft, Dota 2, or League of Legends, but you have no idea how violent, sexually explicit or dangerous the content is on your child’s developing brain.
 Multi-player games add a whole new dimension.
-As a parent you have no idea who your teen’s “friends” are because they only exist in the cyber world.
+As a parent you have no idea who your child’s “friends” are because they only exist in the cyber world.
 Yet, they communicate with each other using explicit language that you would never allow their friends to say if physically present in your home.

 Video game addiction is on the rise and doctors are now just beginning to recognize it as a serious addiction that can contribute to school difficulties, sleep disruption, relationship struggles, and depression.
-You already know the effects it has had on your relationship with your teen, as you face the daily struggle of limiting his/her gaming time.
+You already know the effects it has had on your relationship with your child, as you face the daily struggle of limiting his/her gaming time.

 The first step is to schedule an individual private consultation appointment with one of our addiction experts.
 We will be able to tell if your child is showing signs of an addiction in need of treatment.
 We will also help you to understand the games that your child is playing and if they are appropriate for your child and their developmental level.
 We will work with your child to address the psychological addiction and help you as a parent know exactly what to do on a daily basis to help the situation to improve and get your child back into real life.